29/04/2026

 poetess see outside?

 Ans.
-The poetess saw outside the young trees that seemed to
+The poetess saw outside the young trees sprinting that seemed to

 be running fast.
-She looked at the children who were coming of their homes in
+She looked at the merry children spilling out of their homes in

 joy.